nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% image src='/img/pages/getting-started/sdk-integration-guide/unity_branch_key.png' full center alt='Unity plugin installation' %}

 * `Update iOS Wrapper` : You should tap this button each time when you will change `Branch Key` and `Branch Uri`.
-* `Update Android Manifest` : You should tap this button if you want to update your manifest.
+* `Update Android Manifest` : You should tap this button if you want to update your manifest to include the correct intent filters for deep linking.
 If you update your manifest manually just don't push this button.

-{% protip title="For iOS projects" %}
+{% protip title="Note for iOS projects" %}

 When building an iOS project: